Prepare Your Metadata Files

 Required Metadata Files

 Submissions to the SPARC Portal must include certain metadata files.
 Some are universally required, while others are only required if your data calls for it.
+An overview of these files is below, but you can get more details on our SDS page here.

 Required or Conditionally Required Files